aminalm/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp162_director_flasharray_configuration.rst

-Deploying Pure Storage FlashArray Cinder driver in a Red Hat OpenStack Platform 16.0
+Deploying Pure Storage FlashArray Cinder driver in a Red Hat OpenStack Platform 16.2
 ====================================================================================

-.. _purestorage-flsharray-rhosp:
+.. _purestorage-flsharray-rhosp162:

 Overview
 --------

-This guide shows how to configure and deploy the Pure Storage FlashArray Cinder driver in a **Red Hat OpenStack Platform (RHOSP) 16.0** Overcloud, using RHOSP Director.
+This guide shows how to configure and deploy the Pure Storage FlashArray Cinder driver in a **Red Hat OpenStack Platform (RHOSP) 16.2** Overcloud, using RHOSP Director.
 After reading this, you'll be able to define the proper environment files and deploy single or multiple FlashArray Cinder back ends in RHOSP Overcloud Controller nodes.